Recruitment process

 Applying for the role of a wholetime firefighter

-Prior to completing your registration and any on line tests please read the following guidance for candidates:
+Prior to completing your registration and any online tests please read the following guidance for candidates:

-Online Assessments Guidance for applicants (new window, PDF 288KB)
+Online Assessments Guidance for applicants

 During this period candidates will need to register their details and answer a number of eligibility questions.